Japanese Encephalitis Vaccines

 Japanese Encephalitis Vaccines Authorized

-A JE vaccine was first licensed in the United States at the end of 1992.
-In June 2009, the CDC's Advisory Committee on Immunization Practices approved recommendations for using JE-VC in adults, and adult booster dose recommendations were approved in 2011.
-In May 2013, U.S. FDA approval for JE-VC was extended to include children aged two months through 16 years.
+A JE vaccine was first licensed in the United States at the end of 1999.
+There are three types of JEV vaccines: inactivated Vero cell-derived, live attenuated, and live recombinant (chimeric) vaccine.
+In June 2009, the CDC's ACIP approved recommendations for using JE-VC in adults and adult booster dose recommendations.
+In May 2013, the U.S. FDA approved JE-VC for children aged two months through 16 years.
 In April 2018, FDA approval for a booster dose was expanded to include the pediatric age group.

-Valneva SE IXIARO is an inactivated, adsorbed Vero cell culture-derived vaccine available in the U.S.
+Valneva SE IXIARO is an inactivated, adsorbed vaccine derived from Vero cell culture.
+It is available at travel clinics and pharmacies in the U.S. and is recommended by the CDC.

 JENVAC is an inactivated vero cell-derived vaccine prepared from an Indian Kolar strain of the Japanese encephalitis virus.
 Other JE vaccines are manufactured and used in different countries but are not licensed in the U.S.